RedstormJones/SPDX_Eclipse_Plugin/README.md

 Documentation
 ---------------------

 As the SPDX Eclipse Plugin becomes more mature, more features and functionality will be developed.
-To be kept up to date with current developments and other supplemental documentation, please visit the [wiki](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki).
+To be kept up to date with current developments please visit the [issue tracker](https://github.com/TCF-30/SPDX_Eclipse_Plugin/issues).
+For other supplemental documentation, please visit the  [wiki](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki).

 Contributors
 ------------